-16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-No b. that affects your property in some other way?
-No c. that requires you to do any maintenance, repairs or improvements to your property?
-No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+15. Boundaries So far as you are aware, has any boundary of your property been []YES [x]NO moved in the last 10 years? []Don't know If you have answered yes, please give details: 16.
+Notices that affect your property In the past three years have you ever received a notice: а advising that the owner of a neighbouring property has made a planning application? []YES [x]NO b that affects your property in some other way? []YES [x]NO с that requires you to do any maintenance, repairs or improvements to your property? []YES [x]NO If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

-Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information n in this form is true and correct t o the best of my/our knowledge and belief.
-Signature(s): - Date:
+Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.

+Signature(s): Yvonne Collins

+Capacity: [x]Owner

+[]Legally Appointed Agent for Owner

+Date: 16/10/2024